Oreca 07: Development

 A field of Oreca 07 sports cars racing with a Toyota GR010 Hybrid at the 2022 1000 Miles of Sebring.

 The preparation of the prototype traces back to the development of the Oreca 05.
 The 05 was developed with the consideration of what the factory knew about the new technical rules for the LMP2 class in the FIA World Endurance Championship for 2017.
-Taking prior knowledge from the Oreca 05's performance into account, Oreca decided to develop a new car and base it around the predecessor.
-Their goal was to maximize the performance by focusing on the energy and resource usage.
-The team opted to use this strategy not only to build a car based on a proven predecessor, but also to allow teams update their Oreca 05 sports cars within financial reason.
+Taking prior knowledge from the Oreca 05's performance into account, Oreca decided to develop a new car and base it around the predecessor, with the goal of maximizing performance by focusing on energy and resource usage.
+The team opted to use this strategy not only to build a car based on a proven predecessor, but also to allow teams to update their Oreca 05 race cars within financial reason.
 The chassis of the Oreca 07 is mainly based on the 05, with its monocoque taking less of a priority to develop.
 The Oreca 07 came equipped with a Gibson GK428 V8 engine producing 600 hp.
 Years later in 2020, power output was decreased by 60 hp following the announcement of the Le Mans Hypercar regulations.

 The car performed its first factory shakedown test in late October 2016 at Circuit Paul Ricard.

 As a result of Oreca's development direction, the 07 quickly became the most dominant car in its class in 2017.
-After the 2017 24 Hours of Le Mans, the car's performance difference against the field prompted the Automobile Club de l'Ouest to allow the rival LMP2 brands, Dallara, Ligier, and Riley/Multimatic, to create extensive upgrade packages to match the performance of the Oreca 07 while also preventing Oreca from doing so in the process.
-Despite attempts to prevent Oreca from improving upon the 07, it continued to succeed as a chassis, which has also resulted in teams heavily favouring Oreca over other brands when selecting a chassis to compete with in LMP2 racing.
+After the 2017 24 Hours of Le Mans, the car's sheer performance difference against the field prompted the Automobile Club de l'Ouest to allow the rival LMP2 brands, Dallara, Ligier, and Riley/Multimatic, to create extensive upgrade packages to match the performance of the Oreca 07 while also preventing Oreca from doing so in the process.
+Despite such attempts, the Oreca 07 continued to succeed as a chassis, which has also resulted in teams heavily favouring Oreca over other brands when selecting a chassis to compete with in LMP2 racing.

 Oreca continue to receive healthy demand for the 07, with over 140 cars developed by Oreca as of 2025, which includes chassis for the Acura ARX-05 programme, updated Oreca 05 race cars, and rebadged Alpine and Aurus cars.
 The 100th chassis (though technically the 99th due to skipping the number 13) was delivered to Cool Racing for the 2022 24 Hours of Le Mans and later displayed at Oreca's showroom.